zowe/docs-site/docs/user-guide/install-cli-via-proxy.md

 # Install CLI from Online Registry Via Proxy
 ​
 This topic describes how to install Zowe CLI using the NPM install command when you are working behind a proxy server.
-You will need to use this installation method if your site blocks access to public npm.
+Use this installation method when your site blocks access to public npm.

 You can install Zowe CLI from an online registry via proxy on Windows, macOS, or Linux operating systems: